 I would definitely recommend several in-person visits before you make such a big move.
 Use these times to make sure he’s the same guy you’ve been getting to know online.
 (Trevor and I took turns visiting each other about once a month.)

 - Is your boyfriend a fellow believer in Christ alone for salvation?
 Is he actively pursuing God?
-Do you trust that he wouldn’t put you in a bad situation?
+Do you trust he wouldn’t put you in a bad situation?

 - Have you thought about who you would move in with?
 Or would you live on your own?